-C. Proposed Town Budget: Submission to RTM351.
+- C. Proposed Town Budget: Submission to RTM351.
 Publication of final budget.
 After the public hearing referred to as set forth in Paragraph §9.5.B of this Charter, the Board of Finance shall hold a public meeting not later than one month before the annual budget meetingthe fourth (4th) Monday in April at which time it shall consideract upon all matters relating to the budget and shall publish the final budget in a newspaper of general circulation in Proposed Executive Budget.
-Thereafter, the Board of Finance's Proposed Town Budget shall be submitted to the RTM.
+Thereafter, the Board of Finance's Proposed Town Budget shall be submitted to the RTM. - E.D.

-C.D.
 Board of Finance Presentation of the Proposed Town Budget to RTM352.
-The Board of Finance shall make its recommendations regarding present the Proposed Town Budget to the budget to the RTM for consideration at the annual budget meetingRTM Annual Budget Meeting.

-D.E.
-Determination of property tax rate353.
-After the annual budget meetingRTM Annual Budget Meeting and receipt of the report on the grand list from the Board of Assessment Appeals, the Board_of Finance shall determine the rate of property tax for the next fiscal year, taking into account the provisions of §9.7.
+The Board of Finance shall make its recommendations regarding present the Proposed Town Budget to the RTM for consideration at the annual budget meeting RTM Annual Budget Meeting. - Annual Budget Meeting and receipt of the report on the grand list from the Board of Assessment Appeals, the Board_of Finance shall determine the rate of property tax for the next fiscal year, taking into account the provisions of §9.7.